 - Bluetooth: 2.0

 Klipsch suggests that you set your computer’s volume to 70% and then control the sound level through the knob on the right satellite.
-This will create the best sound.
+This will create the best sound good.

-The subwoofer volume can then be adjusted until it is the perfect balance for your room.
+The subwoofer volume can then be adjusted until it is the perfect balance for your living room setup corners.
 You can’t make any other adjustments to the sound of the speakers.

 The Bose 901 is an older speaker system.
 The sound is good, but you have to crank up the volume to get it there.
 The Bose 901 are old speakers that are no longer being made but still on the market.
 We hope that our review of the Bose 901 will help you decide if they are right for you.